XinyuKang22/APIsOverData/sections/020_modifying_schema.md

 Find the file that holds the database change sets.
 Read through the [documentation for change sets](https://docs.liquibase.com/concepts/changelogs/xml-format.html) and check that you understand the details of the change set that already exists.

 Once you understand the concepts, let's start by adding a new column to an existing table; a 'middle name' for our actors.
 Create a new change set (make sure it has a new id) and work out how to craft the XML to alter a table and add a new column.
-For simplicity, make it nullable for now.
+For simplicity, make it nullable for now, but make sure you do what is necessary to get a good description and tooltip in Hasura's console.

 Once you've added the XML, save your work and watch tilt apply your changes.